satwiknarlanka/Leetcode/README.md

-# interview
+# Leetcode
-interview practice for algorithms and data structures using python
+Leetcode practice for algorithms and data structures using python

 Key contributers:
 Satwik Narlanka